tranhelen/tranhelen/_posts/2016-08-22-validation.md

 - blog
 - design
 layout: post
+twitter_desc: A story from college about what validation means.
+twitter_image: 50-00card.jpg
 ---

 College was a little competitive for me.
 A classmate would hand in an assignment, we would both receive our marks, and I would silently vow to *never be shamed again*.
 Three assignments into this cycle and the outliers were clear.
 There are just some people who appeared to be *naturally talented* at design.
 But things weren't locked in stone: I was going to draw the shit out of the next asssignment.
 Misplaced priorities.
 It's college, that happens.